By Simon Gould

 As your workout program is stored you can repeatedly try it like any other program.
 You can modify it though by making it easier or harder or different as your imagination takes you.
 You may want to recreate a race so you would enter an incline at the appropriate distance.
 All this makes custom programs worth using.

 Programming a treadmill

 Selecting a pre-installed workout program is usually as easy as pressing one button on the console and then start.
+If you’re not sure how to use treadmill buttons, read this guide.
 With some you can select levels to make the workout harder or easier.
 Check with the manual for your specific model about selecting workout programs and programming custom workouts.
 It’s usually quite straight forward once you know how.

 We’ll take the example of Sole Fitness as their treadmills have 2 customizable programs.
 All treadmills should come with a user manual that explains step by step how to program the individual model you have.
 Sometimes you can adjust a preset program with your personal details and we’ll go through how to program a custom routine.

 There are 10 available programs and you can change any one of them by selecting them and entering your personal data.
 You would press the start key to begin the program or the enter key to input your personal data.
 You can adjust the length of time for a program by adjusting the controls when “time” on the console is flashing and pressing enter.